Lobular Carcinoma in Situ (LCIS)

 Tamoxifen and raloxifene are the only drugs FDA-approved for breast cancer risk reduction.

-Both pre- and postmenopausal women can take tamoxifen.
-Raloxifene is only for use among postmenopausal women.
+Both premenopausal women and postmenopausal women can take tamoxifen.
+Only postmenopausal women can take raloxifene.

-Although raloxifene is slightly less effective than tamoxifen in reducing the risk of breast cancer, it has fewer harmful health effects .
+Tamoxifen is more effective than raloxifene in lowering breast cancer risk, but raloxifene has fewer harmful side effects .
 This makes raloxifene a better choice for some women.

 For example, tamoxifen increases the risk of cataracts and cancer of the uterus, but raloxifene does not.
 Tamoxifen also increases the risk of blood clots in the lungs and large veins more than raloxifene .